-20 March 2017 The first F-35A for 63 FS arrived at Luke AFB 3 April 2017 The 550 FS reactivated at Kingsley Field ANGB, assisting 173 FW with F-15C/D pilot training as part of USAF's Total Force Initiative, but held its reactivation ceremony on 21 July 2017 4 August 2017 The 8 FS reactivated under the 54 FG at Holloman AFB 5 August 2017 The 61st Fighter Squadron graduated all six students of the first F-35A Basic-Course in the USAF, Class 17-ABL 5 October 2017 Col Gregory E. Hutson, 56th Maintenance Group Commander, transferred the group staff to the 56th Component Maintenance Squadron.
-24 October 2017 General Leonard told the commanders and staff at Stand Up that AETC was planning of increasing Undergraduate Pilot Training throughput from 1,200 to 1,400 slots and then to 1,600 slots.
+5 Aug 2017 The 61st Fighter Squadron graduated all six students of the first F-35A Basic-Course in the USAF, Class 17-ABL 5 Oct 2017 Col Gregory E. Hutson transferred the 56th Maintenance Group Staff to the 56th Component Maintenance Squadron.
+Command went from a 56th Maintenance Group section commander to the 56th Component Maintenance Squadron commander.
+24 Oct 2017 General Leonard told the commanders and staff at Stand Up that AETC was planning of increasing Undergraduate Pilot Training throughput from 1,200 to 1,400 slots and then to 1,600 slots.
 The result would be an increase in the pipeline that fed the 56 FW.
-28 November 2017 Luke AFB hooked up to the Liberty Water company, an off base water source.
+28 Nov 2017 Luke AFB hooked up to the Liberty Water company, an off base water source.
 Recently, the base connected with an EPCOR water source.
 A third connection would turn on within the next two weeks.
 In the past, the base had 14 wells, but now it only had two wells.
 Neither well provided fluoride.
 Another concern was guaranteeing a water source for the base into the future.
 By connecting to commercial water sources, Luke AFB had guaranteed future sources of water.
 That project was part of the Public-Public, Public-Private Initiatives.

-January 2018 The 56th Maintenance Group began an experiment with flight line support for the F-35A in the 62d Aircraft Maintenance Unit.
-Maintenance developed six-person Lightning Integrated Technician teams, dedicating one team to each aircraft.
+Jan 2018 The 56th Maintenance Group began an experiment with flight line support for the F 35A in the 62d Aircraft Maintenance Unit.
+Maintenance.
+It developed six-person Lightning Integrated Technician teams, dedicating one team to each aircraft.
 Combining the career fields of crew chiefs, weapons, avionics, and low observable technicians created those Lightning Integrated Technicians.
 Besides a number of traditional common tasks, trainers used Cross Utilization Training for the other tasks.
 Each team was responsible for 1,225 maintenance tasks that covered the aircraft from the nose to the tail.
-23-26 May 2018 On 23 May 2018, all five Japan Air Self Defense F-35As, Tail Numbers 14-5114, 14 5115, 14-5116, 14-5117, and 15-5158 departed Luke AFB for Japan after completing their Foreign Military Sales case run by the 944th Operations Group, Detachment 2 for the 56 FW.
-The 944th Operations Group, Detachment 2 flew the F-35s to Japan to deliver them to the Japan Air Self Defense Force.
-24 May 2018 The Republic of South Korea's first F 35A aircraft arrived.
-30 May 2018 South Korea's first class, Class KOR-1, began training at Luke AFB.
-26 June 2018 The first two Turkish Air Force F-35A Tail Numbers 15-5219 and 15-5220 arrived at Luke AFB from the factory.
+23-26 May 2018 On 23 May 2018, all five Japan Air Self Defense F 35As, Tail Numbers 14-5114, 14 5115, 14-5116, 14-5117, and 15-5158 departed Luke AFB for Japan after completing their Foreign Military Sales case run by the 944th Operations Group, Detachment 2 for the 56 FW.
+The 944th Operations Group, Detachment 2 flew the F 35s to Japan to deliver them to the Japan Air Self Defense Force.
+26 Jun 2018 The first two Turkish Air Force F 35A Tail Numbers 15-5219 and 15 5220 arrived at Luke AFB from the factory.
 They joined the USAF aircraft in the 63d Aircraft Maintenance Unit.
-27 June 2018 Colonel Daniel L. LaMar assumed command of the 56th Medical Group from Col Jeffrey J. Freeland.
-2 July 2018 Air Education and Training Command reactivated the 308th Fighter Squadron at Luke AFB as the fourth F-35A flying squadron and assigned the squadron to the 56th Operations Group.
+2 Jul 2018 Air Education and Training Command reactivated the 308th Fighter Squadron at Luke AFB as the fourth F 35A flying squadron and assigned the squadron to the 56th Operations Group.
 The squadron remained unmanned until 30 November 2018 when Col Matthew W. Renbarger, 56th Operations Group Commander, appointed Lt Col Robert D. Miller as the squadron commander.
-The first two Turkish Air Force officers, Maj Halit Oktay and Maj Onur 10 July 2018 Kara, started training in the F-35A Transition Course, in Class 18-J2L in the 63d Fighter Squadron.
-20 July 2018 Brigadier General Todd D. Canterbury changed the 56 FW's mission, vision, and mindset statements to refocus the wing.
-He changed the mission to "We train the world's greatest fighter pilots and combat ready airmen."
-The new vision statement was the old mission statement, "We build the future of airpower."
-He then modified one of the previous beliefs and made it the 56 FW's mindset of "We are changing the Air Force from within the 56 FW."